-Here are nine savings sacrifices that won’t foul-up your finances — and may help you land a house.
+Here are nine savings sacrifices that won’t foul up your finances — and may help you land a house.

 This is overall the biggest sacrifice you can make because home prices in your area dictate exactly what you’ll be getting for your dollar.
 But how much of a price sacrifice do you need to make?
-My rule of thumb is this: Purchase a home that is 20% less than what the bank tells you that you can afford.
+My rule of thumb is this: Purchase a home that is 20% less than what the bank says you can afford.
 By ducking under your max price by 20%, you’re giving your budget some room to breathe, ensuring that you’ll never be in over your head each month.

 It’s a big sacrifice, but if location and other factors are more important, you may have to make the shift from a single-family home search to a condo, townhouse, or duplex.
 Especially in dense metropolitan areas, single-family homes may be way out of reach, while a condo or co-op might just get you the address you want with the home affordability you need.

 Paying for someone else’s upgrades is a luxury you may just have to sacrifice.
 The best way to get more home for your money is to find the “fixer” that needs some TLC.
-If you’re trying to keep that bottom line down but can spend some time at your local home improvement store, purchasing a fixer-upper is great sacrifice to make.
+If you’re trying to keep that bottom line down but can spend some time at your local home improvement store, purchasing a fixer-upper is a great sacrifice to make.

 It’s always nice to have a plan, especially if you’re starting a family.
 But having a spare guest room that sits empty until your sister comes for her annual visit may be something you can sacrifice.
 Instead, look for homes that have a den or even a finished basement or attic that can be utilized for those occasional out-of-town visitors.